roofdepot.com Listed by chaos Ransomware Group

 On June 25, 2026, roofing manufacturer Roof Depot appeared on the leak site of the Chaos ransomware group, with internal files exfiltrated during a ransomware attack.
 The company, founded in 1998 and based in Alpharetta, Georgia, specializes in roof installation, repairs, and replacement.
 Anyone whose personal information was stored in those files — customers, employees, or vendors — may now face increased risk of identity theft and doxxing.

 Public reporting indicates that Chaos actors published a notice on their leak site claiming to have stolen internal documents from Roof Depot.
 The exact number of people affected remains unknown, and the precise data types have not been fully detailed in available reporting.
 However, ransomware incidents of this nature routinely expose customer records, employee information, financial documents, and operational files.
-The listing appeared on an onion address tracked by ransomware.live, confirming the group’s public claim of responsibility.
+The listing appeared on an onion address tracked by ransomware.live, claiming the group’s public claim of responsibility.

 Why This Matters for You and Your Family